vapmail16/datamigrationpoc/README.md

 streamlit run match_and_merge_streamlit.py
 ```

 - **Section 1:** Run pre-migration validation and download the issues report if needed.
+You will see random data type errors for testing.
 - **Section 2:** Match source system fields to the target schema, review/approve/reject suggestions, and download the audit log.
+- **Section 2.5:** Review and edit AI-assisted or manual transformation code for each mapped field.
+For date fields, a default transformation is provided to match the target schema format.
 - **Section 3:** Generate the final merged output, review post-migration validation, preview the data, and download the final reports.

 ### Run the CLI Field Matcher (Optional)